irod973/python-project-template/README.md

 cookiecutter gh:irod973/python-project-template
 ```

-You'll be prompted for the following variables:
+You'll be prompted for the following variables.

 - `user`: Your GitHub username.
 - `name`: The name of your project.